stevencwatts/academic/_teaching/2014-spring-teaching-1.md

 location: "Yankton, South Dakota"
 ---

+Open for list of courses, descriptions, and syllabi.

+Gen 102: This is an introduction to university course for incoming freshmen.
+The course helps students understand the infrastructures that facilitate university life and provide them with the schematics for navigating those infrastructures.

 English 103: The Essay.
 This course emphasizes the foundational components of the writing process: creation, drafting, revision, and editing.
 Using visual art as the object of study, students write a descriptive essay, narrative essay, and expository essay based on visual art of their choice while engaging in these foundational components.
 This course uses open-access texts.

 English 104: Critical Writing.
 This course introduces the core components of academic writing: namely, research.
 I use visual art as the object of study in this course as well, and we read critics like T.J.
 Clark and Michael Fried on art before engaging in a scaffolded research process starting with Google searches before proceding to a source worksheet, an annotated bibliography, and finally, a research essay.
 This course uses open-access texts.